bwinton/SnoozeTabs/README.md

 * To lint: `npm run lint`

 * To work with a production-style release, set the env var `NODE_ENV=production`.
-  This will turn on production optiimzations, while turning off logging & various development conveniences.
+  This will turn on production optimizations, while turning off logging & various development conveniences.
 For example:
   * Continuous file watcher builds:
     * `NODE_ENV=production npm start`